 To start with, when a user signs up at your site, Thinkific captures all of their key contact data (e.g., first name, last name, e-mail) and using custom sign-up fields (under Settings > Orders & accounts) you can easily add fields to capture whatever specific information you want from your users.
 (Note that, unlike platforms like Udemy, you get full access to the user data you collect.)

 You can also organize users into groups.
 This seemingly simple feature can have a big impact on your business model by making it possible for you to sell courses in bulk to organizations – one of the best ways for online course sellers to drive major revenue growth, in my experience.

 Using groups, you can also easily organize your learners by cohort, time, enrollment, job-type, or organization, or other variables, making it possible to track the effectiveness of your offerings with each group and to refine your marketing going forward.
 (Note: use of the Groups feature requires a Pro plan license with the Growth Add-on.)
 Find out more about the Thinkific Groups functionality >>

-Communicating with Learners
+Communicating and Interacting with Learners

 In addition to helping you organize your learners, Thinkific also enables a number of ways for you to communicate with your learners and for them to provide feedback on the course.

-You can also enable your student to submit reviews for your courses.
+From more of a marketing perspective, you can also enable your student to submit reviews for your courses.
 You then have the ability to approve these reviews (they are not published automatically) and use them as social proof on your sales page for the course.
 Unlike discussions, this feature can be enabled on a course-by-course basis.